 - Remember: March 2022 to April 2022 is month one, so the last month of your 24-month contract is February 2024 to March 2024, and your contract expires in March 2024.

 Residential contracts typically expire in a given month and are not strictly based on meter read dates, so if your contract started in March, it should end in March.
+Understanding your electricity usage can help you choose plans that align with your real energy consumption rather than relying on estimates.
 Most utilities even allow residential customers to sign up at any time in the month and switch to a supplier before their meter reading.

 Commercial Customers

 Commercial customers are a little different.
 Commercial contracts adhere to strict meter read dates.
-Commercial customers can also sign contracts that do not begin for many months into the future.
+They can also sign contracts that do not begin for many months.
 In fact, some larger commercial contracts can even start up to 48 months into the future.
+Monitoring the market trends is crucial to secure the best possible electricity plans and avoid rising rates as the market changes.

 And when you are trying to determine the expiration date of your commercial energy contract, it is also important to note the meter read periods.
-Your January 2023 to February 2023 meter reading period is month one, and February 2023 to March 2023 is month two, and so forth.
+Your January 2025 to February 2025 meter reading period is month one, and February 2025 to March 2025 is month two, and so forth.
+Switching energy plans may take one to two billing cycles for the new plan to fully take effect, which emphasizes the importance of timing when considering contract renewals.

 Need Help Determining Your Contract's End Date?